I wonder how a man this smart could find himself in this position.

 I don’t think any other CEO in history has accomplished such a fascinating thing.
 If I’m Elon Musk’s marketing team, in terms of sheer exposure and people talking about him… wow.
 Imagine being that team in a corporate meeting when someone asks, “how many people have we reached?”

 Which reminds me: we’re talking about a man who invented a new type of rocket.
-A man who even has the Russian military scared.
 A man who’s changed the way everyone thinks about electric vehicles.

 EVERY car company is pouring money into R&D right now to try and catch Musk.
 Literally every car company.
 I am reminded of the old saying, “there’s no such thing as bad publicity.”